mipu8362/Time-Series-Analysis-in-Python/README.md

 ### Update:
-Incorporating the GDELT "News" Data and full analysis is contained in.
+Incorporating the GDELT "News" Data and full analysis is contained in 'Time Series Analysis and Comparison of AK-47 and _News_ (GDELT) Data (1).ipynb'.